Braised Beef with Beer & Rosemary

 Or roasted and stuffed peppers:

 They're colorful and inviting.
-Each tasty morsel begs you to place it in your mouth, taste and savor it's unique flavors.
+Each tasty morsel begs you to place it in your mouth, taste, and savor its unique flavors.

 But not all delicious dishes are as vibrant and perky as said dishes.